Sandruski/sandruski.github.io/_posts/2018-04-10-rts-group-movement.md

 title: 'RTS Group Movement'
 year: '2018'
-description: 'It is a solo project.'
+description: 'A research in how to implement group movement in RTS games.
+It is in C++.
+It is a solo project.'
+individual_contribution: ''

-tags: C++ SDL
+tags: C++ SDL Tiled
 featured_image: '/img/posts/Movement.gif'

 website_url: 'https://sandruski.github.io/RTS-Group-Movement/'